To1and/to1and.github.io/index.markdown

 <iframe src='assets\images\budget_revenue_timeline' width='700px' height='600px'></iframe>

-The "Interactive Cumulative Timeline (Budget vs Revenue)" graph shows how films have evolved from 1915 to 2017.
+The "Interactive Cumulative Timeline" graph shows how films have evolved from 1915 to 2017.
+You can mouse over the points in the chart to see a very specific movie and its revenues and expenses as well as the release date.

 Picture the early days around 1915—budgets were tiny, often under $100,000, and revenues were just as small, barely hitting a million dollars.
-The graph starts with a few scattered dots, showing that only a handful of movies made any money back then.
+The graph starts with a few scattered dots, showing that only a handful of movies were made back then.

 As we slide the timeline to the 1950s and 1960s, more dots appear, and budgets start creeping up to around $1 million or $2 million.
 Revenues grow too, sometimes reaching $10 million for the lucky films.
 It’s like the movie industry was waking up, with more people making and watching films.
 By the 1970s and 1980s, the graph gets busier—budgets hit $5 million to $10 million, and revenues climb higher, with some movies earning over $100 million.
 The dots start clustering, showing a growing number of big-budget films.